Masculine

 renard

-1. fox (small carnivore)
+1. (masculine) fox (small carnivore)

-2. crafty, purposeful and cunning character
+2. (figuratively, masculine) crafty, purposeful and cunning character

-3. (slang) flatulence
+3. (masculine, slang) flatulence

-4. ancient navigation tool: circular, wooden or copper plate, which enables the helmsman to keep a record of wind conditions by inserting pegs at specific positions
+4. (masculine) ancient navigation tool: circular, wooden or copper plate, which enables the helmsman to keep a record of wind conditions by inserting pegs at specific positions

 fox